-Braxton Manley (from Austin, Texas, USA) started Braxley Bands almost 6 years ago.
+Braxton Manley (from Austin, Texas, USA) started Braxley Bands about 6 years ago.

 My name is Braxton Manley and I am a 23-year-old living in Austin.
 I started Braxley Bands with my dorm-mate Grant Andrews as a class project at Texas Tech about 3 years ago.

 We created an elastic Apple Watch band and started making them by hand on my Nana’s sewing machine.
 We have since scaled the business from an original $20 upfront for materials to $100K a month on Shopify.
 No other capital or investment was ever put into the business.